Skip to content

 The Black Angel Statue is right on the edge of the historic cemetery.
 Though the statue has been the subject of rumored paranormal activity, its true eeriness lies in how it came to be.
 The statue is based on an angel that appeared in dreams to prominent community member Ruth Anne Dodge three times before her death.

-*If you take a self-guided tour through the cemetery, remember to be respectful, especially of other guests that may be visiting loved ones who have passed away.
+*If you take a self-guided tour through the cemetery, remember to be respectful, especially of other guests who may be visiting loved ones who have passed away.

 But Wait!
 There's More